Lunar observation: Blinking devices

 A number of observers employ different colored filters to determine colored transient events on the Moon.
 By quickly alternating filters of opposing colors in the telescopic light path, faintly colored areas on the Moon can stand out more by appearing to flicker on and off.
 A red area will appear brighter when viewed through a red filter and darker when seen through a blue filter.
 It is possible to alternate the filters manually however, this requires a certain dexterity of the hand and good coordination.
 A purpose built filter wheel is much more viable alternative, and this can be motorized, so the observer can devote all of their concentration to what is going on through the eyepiece.
 There are, however a number of features on the Moon that will appear to blink naturally, among them being the southwestern part of Fracastorius (crater), and a section of the western wall of Plato (crater).
 A special filter wheel called a "crater extinction device" is capable of measuring the brightness of an individual lunar feature to be measured according to the point where it ceases to be visible.

 Crescent Moon

 During the first two weeks, the Moon is called 'crescent' (when the illuminated portion increases) while it is 'falling' for the next two weeks.

 For two weeks, the crescent Moon wanes before and waxes after new moon, or "change of Moon".
 The Moon when other than crescent or dark, is called a gibbous, waxing before and waning after full moon.

-Other items of interest
+Other observations

 Because the Moon is so bright, it is especially interesting to see objects "superimposed" on it.
 One particular point of interest is an ISS (International Space Station) transit.